transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * user profile page has "notes" / "all" / "including files" tabs
 * attachments can be collapsed by default
 * buttons to show/hide all notes with CWs in a conversation
+* you can choose to always show long notes in their entirety
+* you can choose to always expand notes that have a CW
 * one-button "like" (plus custom reactions on a separate button)
 * animated MFM can be enabled/disabled on each note
 * supports longer alt text